 Get absolutely clear on the type of person you want to hire.

 You know what the new hire needs to accomplish.
 Now build a picture of the ideal person for the business.
-What qualities, behaviours and values will they demonstrate on a consistent basis?
+What qualities, behaviors and values will they demonstrate on a consistent basis?
 What characteristics are required to be a success in the business?
 What is the dynamic of the current team?

 Contemplate where your new hire fits in the business 6 months, 1, 2, 3, 4, and 5 years from now.